louisane006/cypress-interview/README.md

 # Interview tasks
 There are two tasks to be completed.
 I would expect this to take around 30 minutes.

+When completed, please submit the code you used to achieve the results.

 ### Task 1:
 Navigate to https://aluminati.net, browse to the contact form, and fill out the form with whatever details you deem appropriate.